Free Guide To The Best Fine Motor Activities for Children

 2. Piano exercises (finger lift)

 Original: Place both hands with palms down on the table.
-At the same time, lift both thumbs and then place down on the table, then lift both pointer fingers and place down, both middle fingers and place down both ring fingers and place down, both pinkies and place down, pause and then move backwards lifting both pinkies, then ring, then middle, then pointer, and then thumb.
+At the same time, lift both thumbs and then place down on the table, then lift both pointer fingers and place down, both middle fingers and place down, both ring fingers and place down, both pinkies and place down, pause, and then move backwards lifting both pinkies, then ring, then middle, then pointer, and then thumb.
 Try this 10 times.

 Simplified: Place both hands with palms down on the table.
 Keeping your right hand on the table, take your left hand and lift the thumb of the right hand and then place down on the table, then lift your right pointer finger and place down, then middle finger and place down, ring finger and place down, pinky and place down.
-Pause, then move backwards lifting your pinky, then your ring, then your middle, then your pointer, then your thumb.
+Pause, then move backwards, lifting your pinky, then your ring, then your middle, then your pointer, then your thumb.
 Try this 10 times.
-Then repeat with left hand on the table and right hand helping lift left hand fingers in the pattern above.
+Then repeat with the left hand on the table and the right hand helping lift the left hand fingers in the pattern above.

 3. Finger crosses